MooersLab/jupyterlabcctbxsnips/README.md

 Here, the environment name `pc37` represents `pymol-cctbx-python3.7`.
 The shorthand name for the environment reduces the typing required when using this environment.
 Next, activate this new environment and install verion 2.2.0 of JupyterLab.
-The newer versions of JuptyerLab do not work with the jupyterlab-snippets-multimenus extensions that we want to install and use to manage the snippets.
+The newer versions of JupyterLab do not work with the jupyterlab-snippets-multimenus extensions that we want to install and use to manage the snippets.

 ```bash
 conda create -n pc37 python=3.7 schrodinger::pymol-bundle=2.4.1 conda-forge::cctbx-base conda-forge::jupyter